 How to monitor Docker for Mac/Windows

 Monitoring is now baked into Docker for Mac/Windows by default.
 How cool is that?
-No longer do we need to guess about the performance of our development machines or test environments.

-Some may ask the Million Dollar $$ question as to why we would want to monitor our local installation.
-For starters, I am sort of monitoring mad and monitor everything.
+Well, for starters, I am sort of monitoring mad and monitoring everything.
 Second, in order to truly understand your environment, we need to dissect what is running and how it's running.
-Finally, it is a good practice to understand your environment and if it is impacting the performance of your workload or not.
+Finally, it is good practice to understand your environment and whether it is impacting the performance of your workload.

 Monitoring the Docker for Mac/Windows Daemon

 Let's get started by configuring your installation.
-The following screenshots are from a Mac but the steps should work the same for Windows.
-We will now enable Daemon metrics on our Docker for Mac/Windows formatted for Prometheus
+The following screenshots are from a Mac, but the steps should work the same for Windows.

 - Open Docker for Mac/Windows Preferences menu